vblanco20-1/vulkan-guide/docs/great_resources.md

 ## Code
-- [Sasha Willems Vulkan samples](https://github.com/SaschaWillems/Vulkan).
+- [Sascha Willems Vulkan samples](https://github.com/SaschaWillems/Vulkan).
 Great set of vulkan samples, with a lot of features implemented on them.
 - [Official Vulkan samples](https://github.com/KhronosGroup/Vulkan-Samples).
 Newer samples, has tutorials about specific ways of implementing things well.
 - [V-EZ](https://github.com/GPUOpen-LibrariesAndSDKs/V-EZ).
 Abandoned.
 Minimal simplification layer on top of vulkan.
 Very useful to see how can one abstract vulkan.
 - [Filament Engine](https://github.com/google/filament).
 Mobile first rendering engine by google.
 Great vulkan backend for mobile.